VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

-The :code:`bigplanet` command compresses your parameter sweep data into an HDF5 file in which specific data can be efficiently extracted. **Although compression can take some time, plotting with a** :code:`bigplanet` **file can be orders of magnitude faster because the script will not need to open files and each directory!**
-To compress the data, type the following command in the terminal (after multi-planet finishes):
+The :code:`bigplanet` command compresses your parameter sweep data into an HDF5 file in which specific data can be efficiently extracted. **Although compression can take some time, plotting with a** :code:`bigplanet` **file can be orders of magnitude faster because the script will not need to open files and each directory!** Here we demonstrate the typical workflow of building a To compress the data, type the following command in the terminal (after multi-planet finishes):